VinayTrinadh7755/Text_Chat_Application_using_Socket_Programming/README.md

 - Dynamic peer discovery (LIST / REFRESH)
 - Statistics tracking and custom info commands

-Built as CSE 489/589 Programming Assignment 1, it uses TCP sockets and select() for real-time, non-blocking communication.
+It uses TCP sockets and select() for real-time, non-blocking communication.

 ## 🎯 Why This Matters
 Recruiters and teams love engineers who: